“What makes a traitor so reviled, effective, and dangerous is that you do not suspect them.”

 She doesn’t smile.

-But it is a start, and she has to start somewhere.
+But it is a start.
+She has to start somewhere.

-She’s crossed blades with Raaid, and she likes to believe that gives her some insight into his character.
+She’s crossed blades with Raaid.
+She likes to believe that gives her some insight into his character.
 She believes the assassin will be true to his word, and that is something vanishingly rare.

 He’s tried to kill her twice.
 It’s well past time she returns the favor.